Blog

 Bonus: An Executive FTA Toolkit

-Use this as a quick reference when you are reviewing your monthly plans.
+You can refer to this when you are reviewing your monthly plans -

 Here is a checklist for assessing if your organisation is ready for AI-driven attribution:

-- Budget governance updated to act on contribution, not only the last click
+10. Budget governance updated to act on contribution, not only the last click.

 How is AI transforming attribution, and why does timing matter now?